protontypes/open-sustainable-technology/README.md

 - [APCEMM](https://github.com/MIT-LAE/APCEMM) - Aims to assess the chemical and microphysical perturbations introduced by a conventional aircraft, equipped with gas turbine engines.

 ### Meteorological Observation and Forecast
+- [windrose](https://github.com/python-windrose/windrose) - A graphic tool used by meteorologists to give a succinct view of how wind speed and direction are typically distributed at a particular location.
 - [METplus](https://github.com/dtcenter/METplus) - A verification framework that spans a wide range of temporal (warn-on-forecast to climate) and spatial (storm to global) scales.
 - [WRF-ARW](https://github.com/wrf-model/WRF) - The official repository for the Weather Research and Forecasting model.
 - [wrf-python](https://github.com/NCAR/wrf-python) - A collection of diagnostic and interpolation routines for use with output from the Weather Research and Forecasting Model.